-Back then, Ocean drive was a street that had a dire reputation of minor street crimes, as well as an underdeveloped area for low rent housing.
-Upbringing of the area was abandoned during the 1970s till the early 80s, until it slowly came back to life when a few valiant restaurant proprietor saw potential and started up cafes.
+Back then, Ocean Drive Miami was a street that had a dire reputation for minor street crimes, as well as an underdeveloped area for low-rent housing.
+The upbringing of the area was abandoned during the 1970s till the early 80s when it slowly came back to life when a few valiant restaurant proprietors saw the potential and started up cafes.
 Soon enough Ocean Drive started to get attention and the entire area was uplifted again.

-Celebrities and important figures started to flock Ocean Drive, attracting even more attention and brought the city back to life.
+Celebrities and important figures started to flock to Ocean Drive, attracting even more attention and bringing the city back to life.

 Plan Your Visit

-There are a lot of hotels along Ocean Drive, and you may choose your form of accommodation from the simple and convenient to the lavish and luxurious.
-It depends on the nature of your visit, whether you are on a budget, or you are on a backpacking adventure, or even visiting for business, the hotels along the strip would definitely fulfill any kind of budget or taste.
+There are a lot of hotels along Ocean Drive Miami, and you may choose your form of accommodation from simple and convenient to lavish and luxurious.
+It depends on the nature of your visit, whether you are on a budget, or you are on a backpacking adventure, or even visiting for business, The hotels along the strip would definitely fulfill any kind of budget or taste.

-If you don’t want to go for hotels, there are also some good choices of condo that could be reserved.
+If you don’t want to go to hotels, there are also some good choices for the condo that could be reserved.

-If it is a family holiday, opt for an improved suite with good space for your family members and comes with a kitchen.
-Party people should get a room overlooking the Clevelander Pool Bar as they operate all the way till 5 in the morning, and lovebirds should consider a room with king size bed which comes with an enjoyable hot tub to enhance your romance experience.
+If it is a family holiday, opt for an improved suite with good space for your family members that comes with a kitchen.
+Party people should get a room overlooking the Clevelander Pool Bar as they operate all the way till 5 in the morning, and lovebirds should consider a room with a king-size bed that comes with an enjoyable hot tub to enhance your romance experience.

-If you are an avid clubber or party animal, then the Lower Ocean Drive is the perfect destination from you, as there lies the destinations of hip clubs such as the Nikki Beach Club which opens even during the day to the Opium Garden or Privè which booms at night.
-Not far away is Prime 112, one of the most popular restaurant on Ocean Drive which offer favourites such as their truffle mac and cheese or giant lobsters.
+If you are an avid clubber or party animal, then the Lower Ocean Drive is the perfect destination for you, as there lie the destinations of hip clubs such as the Nikki Beach Club which opens even during the day to the Opium Garden or Privè which booms at night.
+Not far away is Prime 112, one of the most popular restaurants on Ocean Drive which offers favorites such as its truffle mac and cheese or giant lobsters.

 If you’re lucky you are even able to spot celebrities eating there!